 Heating a home with an electric space heater is a hazard and can actually increase your energy bill, instead.
 As At Parker Services Co. points out, these machines run on electricity and not natural gas, which is 4-10 times cheaper than electricity.

 The Family Handyman encourages you to first think about what effects this can have on your system.
 Most good HVAC install have been properly measured to have vents open at all times.
-If out of balanced due to closed vents, the suction from the return air duct can potentially pull in cold air from the outside through small cracks, like vents and doors.
+If out of balance due to closed vents, the suction from the return air duct can potentially pull in cold air from the outside through small cracks, like vents and doors.
 Assuming the heat duct seams have not been sealed properly, the extra pressure could begin forcing as much as 15 percent of heated air into basements, crawl space and floor cavities.

 For more myth busters, HVAC facts and annual trends, sign up for our email list below.